 - Applicants must be current students in good standing at the UW-Madison.

 - Undergraduate applicants must be registered as Community and Environmental Sociology (CES) majors.

 - Graduate applicants must be advised by a faculty member in CES.

 - Applicants will normally be full-time students as determined by CALS or the Graduate School.

 - Recipients may be either U.S. or non-U.S. citizens.

 - Recipients may be either new or continuing students.

-- Recipients may have other sources of funding.
+- In most circumstances (see details below), recipients may have other sources of funding.